dustdustinthewind/IntralismQoLMod/README.md

 - Audio Waveform should be more consistent and accurate, in exchange for being a little slower than it used to be.
 Press skip if you don't care for the waveform and its limitations.

 ### Misc
 - Intralism now compresses textures pulled from images.
 No more needing 30 gigs of ram to play an image sequencce storyboard.
+This does increase loading times.

 ### Bugs list (mod bugs on top, vanilla bugs on bottom)
 - Maps with multiple BPMs listed are not properly supported by the mod yet.
 You can hang Intralism into a crash, and overwrite your listed BPMs when you save if you're not careful!